WenlongZhang0517/WenlongZhang0517.github.io/_pages/about.md

 <!-- I am passionate about exploring advanced AGI model to address challenges across large-scale scientific scenario.  -->

 Currently, I lead a team engaged in scientific discovery evaluation and open-source platforms.
-We have launched an evaluation platform for scientific discovery of [SciPrismax](https://prismax.opencompass.org.cn/) project and has proposed the large-scale evaluation benchmark of "Scientists' First Exam."
+We have launched an evaluation platform for scientific discovery of [SciPrismax](https://prismax.opencompass.org.cn/) project.
 Recently, my primary areas of focus include:
 - `Large-scale evaluation`: build broad and expert-validated benchmarks for large models and agents.
 - `Post-training algorithm`: efficient and simple methods that raise scientific reasoning abilities.
 - `Data-centric AI`: synthesis and generation of scientific data with large models and agents.